Yesterday, Bud said “This year there is an embarrassment of riches among the Dems,” just before listing 18 people running for president.

 There is no one else who has been anywhere near the presidency or who has held any kind of position that prepares one for the presidency the way 36 years in the U.S. Senate and eight years at the right hand of our nation’s last sane, decent president do.

-When I got to thinking about how to graphically demonstrated that fact, I thought of this picture.
+When I got to thinking about how to graphically demonstrate that fact, I thought of this picture.

 I’m not saying Joe Biden went out and got bin Laden personally.
 I’m not saying he’s doing anything special in that picture.
 I’m saying that he happens to be in the room because of who he is, because of what he’s done, because of his experience and personal leadership qualities.
 His life experiences brought him to that room at that moment.